elvisguillen/heightllc.com/src/pages/team_member/edwin-groshans.md

 portrait: /files/ed groshans_research.png
 linkedin: 'https://www.linkedin.com/in/ed-groshans-31212b1/'
 intro: >-
-  Edwin is a Director at Height Analytics focusing on the financial services sector with an emphasis on banks and specialty finance companies.
+  Edwin is a Senior Vice President at Height focusing on the financial services sector with an emphasis on banks and specialty finance companies.
 details: >-
-  Prior to joining Height Analytics, he was a Desk Analyst at Ladenburg Thalmann covering the financial services sector.
+  Prior to joining Height Capital Markets, he was a Desk Analyst at Ladenburg Thalmann covering the financial services sector.
 Edwin had spent several years on the buyside as Junior Portfolio Manager at Omega Advisors and an Analyst at Fortress Investment Group.
 Before moving to the buyside, he was a Senior Analyst covering the specialty finance sector at Fox-Pitt, Kelton and Moors & Cabot.
 Edwin has an MBA from Boston University and a BS from Binghamton